Coronavirus forces couples to cancel weddings

 Couples worldwide are being forced to make similar decisions with travel restrictions and people avoiding large gatherings.
 Wedding insurance exists, but many companies will not cover cancellations due to coronavirus.

-The Knot is offering some advice:
+is offering some advice:

 -First, review any contracts you have to understand your options.

 -If you postpone, contact the venue and vendors immediately to get a new date, because other couples are doing the same.

 -If you have a block of rooms at a hotel, reach out to see if you can negotiate a refund for your guests.